Gunavardhan18/http-proxy/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- All business logic must be in `internal/` packages with unit tests
+- Maintain >75% test coverage on core components
+- Entry points in `cmd/` are integration points only
+- Follow Go testing best practices
+- Update documentation for new features

 ## License